Last Updated on

 We cannot set a different default.
 Not even at session level.

-CONSISTENCY statement is not CQL: it only works when manually entered in
+CONSISTENCY statement is not CQL: it only works with

 - Reads and writes support different consistency levels.
 Most of them however are shared.